 Members of the Society receive our bi-monthly magazine, Terminus which provides news about local bus operators, articles of interest, updates on our vehicle restoration projects and Society news and views.

 A regular monthly social meeting is held in Norwich, which members are actively encouraged to attend.
-These take place on the first Monday of each month at the Lollards Pit public house on Riverside Road Norwich, which is just a short walk away from the Norwich railway station.
+These take place on the third Tuesday of each month at the Lollards Pit public house on Riverside Road Norwich, which is just a short walk away from the Norwich railway station.
 There is also parking available outside.

-(If the first Monday of the month is a bank holiday, the meeting date is likely to be the following day- details will be provided in Terminus).
+(If the third Tuesday of the month is not possible- details of any changes will be provided in Terminus).

 Everyone is welcome and the evening is generally informal, with members bringing digital photos and videos to share on a large screen.
 The pub offers a wide range of beers, ciders, wines and spirits as well as soft drinks, hot and cold food, and a small range of sandwiches, rolls and other snacks.